cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Some of the activities ask similar questions - it is OK to repeat responses.

+Also, many tasks have a drawing bit - its fun - no matter your drawing ability!

+##I think I know less than I thought

+Note also, that the tasks may well be challenging.
+There is no tension or need to worry if in front of our collegues we realise we don't know something that we feel we ought to, or if we turn out to be misled about something.
+The 'illusion of knowledge' is a well documented phenomena - unless challenged our conceptual and explanatory understanding of even familar things or processes is sketchy and shallow at best.
+This is a permissive environment, and our aim is to uncover where such deeper knowledge can be useful, expose it, and make it sharable.

+_Note:_ It might be useful to segregate groups or workshops into similar levels of experience / hierarchy to prevent some folks from being afraid to speak up amongst their peers.
+The Focud Group reference below has good suggestions.

+######Lawson, R. (2006).
+The science of cycology: failures to understand how everyday objects work.
+Memory & Cognition, 34(8), 1667–1675.

 ###Abstraction
 Merely abstracting and generalising a protocol is not necessarily a pattern.